HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Mobile Core Web Vitals varies more by rank than desktop.
-Top mobile websites show a clear distinction, however the scores drop significantly for less popular sites:
+On mobile, the most and least popular sites tend to perform better than those in the middle of the popularity distribution.
+The most popular sites show better Core Web Vitals results, while performance drops for mid-popularity sites before improving again among the least popular sites.

-- 51% of the 1,000 most popular mobile websites have good Core Web Vitals (CWV), surpassing the overall mobile CWV of 48%.
+- 51% of the 1,000 most popular mobile sites have good Core Web Vitals (CWV).
-- The next 10,000 websites score 42%.
-- The subsequent 100,000 websites score 37%.
+- CWV drops to 42% for the next 10,000 sites and 37% for the next 100,000.
+- However, it improves to 42% for the next 1,000,000 sites and 48% for the next 10,000,000.

-In contrast, Desktop Core Web Vitals are more evenly distributed.
-This pattern may be related to differences in page complexity and technology choices across sites and devices, but this data only shows what is happening, not why.
+This pattern may reflect differences in page complexity and performance investment across the popularity tiers.
+- Highly popular sites often treat performance as a priority and are more likely to invest in ongoing optimization, given its [close correlation](https://www.speedcurve.com/blog/site-speed-business-correlation/) to user engagement and business outcomes.
+- Mid-popularity sites may combine higher complexity such as additional features and third-party scripts with less sustained focus on performance, leading to drop in results.
+- Less popular sites are often simpler, with fewer features and lighter pages, which can benefit from platform defaults and hence offer comparatively better performance.

+This U-shaped pattern is more evident on mobile, where slower devices and less stable network conditions tend to amplify the effects of page complexity and limited optimization.
+On desktop, more powerful hardware and more stable networks can reduce the visible impact of these differences.

 {{ figure_markup(
   image="good-core-web-vitals-home-secondary-page.png",